springernature/frontend-playbook/languages/css.md

 ## General Principles

+We write our CSS using design patterns that aim to maximise maintainability and reuse;

+- [BEM] is used in some teams
-We currently write our CSS using two (unfortunately conflicting) design patterns; [BEM] for some teams, and [a hybrid of OOCSS and Atomic CSS] for others.
+- [a hybrid of OOCSS and Atomic CSS] in others

 ## The Rules